n1netails/n1netails/deployment-guides/deploy-to-digitalocean.md

 # 🌐 N1neTails DigitalOcean Deployment Guide

-This document walks through setting up the **N1neTails** application with Docker Compose and configuring Nginx as a reverse proxy on a Digitalocean Ubuntu server.
+This guide walks you through setting up the **N1neTails** application with Docker Compose and configuring Nginx as a reverse proxy on a Digitalocean Ubuntu server.

 - Table of Contents
   - Postgres Database